-Agah Karakuzu, Nadia Blostein, Alex Valcourt Caron, Arnaud Boré, François Rheault, Maxime Descoteaux et Nikola Stikov
+Agah Karakuzu, Nadia Blostein, Alex Valcourt Caron, Arnaud Boré, François Rheault, Maxime Descoteaux and Nikola Stikov

 |